Dietmar Kühbauer: Coaching career

+Admira Wacker

 On 18 November 2008, he signed a contract by Trenkwalder Admira II as head coach.
 In 2010, he became coach of the first squad and led the team to the promotion to the Austrian Football Bundesliga.

+Wolfsberger AC

-From September 2013 to November 2015 he was the trainer of Wolfsberger AC.
+From September 2013 to November 2015 he was head coach of Wolfsberger AC.

+SKN St. Pölten and Rapid Wien

 On 1 October 2018, Kühbauer was announced to become the new head coach of Rapid Wien, after only a half year at SKN St. Pölten.

+LASK

 In May 2022, Kühbauer was appointed head coach of LASK, signing a contract until June 2024.
 He finished the 2021–22 season with the Schwarz-Weißen in eighth place.
 The 2022–23 season saw significant improvement, as Kühbauer led the team to a third-place finish, securing their return to European competition.
 However, he was replaced by Thomas Sageder at the end of the season, due to differences of opinion regarding squad planning for the next season.

-In May 2024, Kühbauers return as head coach of Wolfsberger AC was announced, with him taking over the position from Manfred Schmid ahead of the 2024–25 season.

-On 1 May 2025, Kühbauers made history by guiding Wolfsberger AC to their first Austrian Cup title in history, with a 1–0 victory against fellow Austrian Bundesliga side TSV Hartberg.
+Return to Wolfsberger AC

+In May 2024, Kühbauer was appointed head coach of Wolfsberger AC for a second time, succeeding Manfred Schmid ahead of the 2024–25 season.
+After an uncertain start to the campaign during which Kühbauer adapted his preferred system to better suit the squad, WAC recovered to mount a sustained challenge in the Bundesliga, remaining in contention for the title until the final matchday before finishing fourth.
+On 1 May 2025, Kühbauer guided the club to their first major honour in their history when WAC defeated TSV Hartberg 1–0 in the Austrian Cup final.
+He was subsequently voted Austrian Coach of the Year, an award determined by a ballot of club presidents, sporting directors and head coaches across the Bundesliga.
+Despite WAC's strong position in the table, Kühbauer departed the club in October 2025 to return to LASK.

+Return to LASK

+Kühbauer joined LASK mid-season during the 2025–26 season, taking charge of a club that had gone through four head coaches in the preceding twelve months.
+He led the club from tenth place to third in his first 14 league matches in charge, and guided LASK to the Austrian Cup final.
+On 1 May 2026, LASK defeated Rheindorf Altach 4–2 after extra time in Klagenfurt to win the Austrian Cup for the first time in 61 years, with Kühbauer becoming the first manager to win the trophy in consecutive seasons with different clubs.
+He later completed the domestic double after guiding LASK to the Austrian Bundesliga title on the final matchday of the season, secured with a 3–0 away victory over Austria Wien.
+It marked the club's second league championship and first since 1965.